tpauldike/journey_through_C/1-if_else_for-loop/README.md

 If you're not sure what the output of this program will be, please download the executable `0-welcome` (if you're using a linux system) or copy the codes above and compile it by yourself (do `gcc if-else.c -o 0-welcome`) to see what it is, because *we learn by doing*.

 Then the program took another form for us to acheive the second objective stated in line 2.
 All we needed to do was to use a function known as `scanf()` to be able to receive from the computer keyboard what the user will type in when the program is running.
-So take a careful look at the block and the brief explanation that follows:
+So take a careful look at the block of code and the brief explanation that follows:
 ```c
 #include <stdio.h>